Mistake #1: Being misled by similar terms

 Excluding the criterion of seeking work from the definition of unemployment leads to the unemployment rate being greatly overestimated.
 In some countries, the officially reported rate can be two to three times higher than what it would be if all three criteria were to be used.

-Meanwhile, excluding the criterion of current availability to take up employment leads to a slight underestimation of the unemployment rate because people who are actively looking for work are most often available to take up a job, should one turn up.
+Meanwhile, excluding the criterion of current availability to take up employment usually leads to a more subtle overestimation of the unemployment rate because people who are actively looking for work are most often available to take up a job, should one turn up.

 This example highlights the importance of taking into account any caveats relating to the definition of indicators or to the methodologies for measuring them.
 Differences in the approaches followed by countries will almost certainly have an impact on cross-country comparisons.